ct-product-challenge-2017/example-product-team/README.md

 To create your team's Buildboard complete the below tasks

-1. On your team’s repo upload your team photo
+1. On your team’s repo and upload your team photo
 2. Upload your company’s logo
 3. Click on “Create new file”
 4. Name your file exactly as follows: report.yaml